PMOS

 New York City Nutrition Advantage

-The hormonal irregularities found in women with PCOS also affect how the body handles sugar.
-Insulin resistance plays a prominent role in PCOS and can be supported through nutritional changes.
+The hormonal irregularities found in women with PMOS also affect how the body handles sugar.
+Insulin resistance plays a prominent role in PMOS and can be supported through nutritional changes.

-Diet and exercise play a VITAL role in the treatment and management of PCOS and can help regulate menstrual cycles and
+Diet and exercise play a VITAL role in the treatment and management of PMOS and can help regulate menstrual cycles and

-At New York City Nutrition, we’re here to offer help and support in alleviating PCOS symptoms.
+At New York City Nutrition, we’re here to offer help and support in alleviating PMOS symptoms.
 We provide information on the latest treatments and management techniques, as well as tips on how to improve your overall health and well-being.
-We want to empower you to take control of your health and thrive with PCOS.
+We want to empower you to take control of your health and thrive with PMOS.